-- ✓ The best time to apply is when the ambient temperature is between 15 28 C, warm and sunny, with light winds. - ✓ DO NOT apply if surface temperature is below 13C or going to fall below this within 4-6 hours.
-(At 10 C surface temperature, the curing stops, till it warms up again). - ✓ Consider a cover and gas or electric (inside) heaters to warm up if need be.
+✓ The best time to apply is when the ambient temperature is between 15 - 28 C, warm and sunny, with light winds.

-- ✓ Best not to apply when ambient temperature is over 30 C, as it will be too hot for you to work effectively. - ✓ If rain is expected within 6 8 hours of application, DON'T start.
-(A water proof cover excepted) - ✓ Apply in early morning, and finish before lunch time.
+- ✓ DO NOT apply if surface temperature is below 5C or going to fall below this within 4-6 hours.
+(At below 5 C surface temperature, the curing hibernates, till it reaches above 5 C. again). - ✓ Consider a cover and gas or electric (inside) heaters to warm up if need be. - ✓ Best not to apply when ambient temperature is over 30 C, as it will be too hot for you to work effectively and the solvent might evaporate too fast for consistent thickness. - ✓ If rain is expected within 6-8 hours of application, DON'T start.
+(A waterproof cover excepted) - ✓ Apply in early morning, and finish before lunch time.